EricJPogue/CPSC-24500/activity-lists/sprint-01.md

     [[link]](https://www.oreilly.com/library/view/temporary-access/)
 1. Within Safari Books Online execute searches for Git, GitHub, and Java and review the results of each search
 1. Accept your sprint 1 Activities List and Programming Assignment and clone them to your local computer
-1. Review this Activities List and your sprint 1 Programming Assignment(s)
 1. Install the Java SDK and associated command line tools [[video]](https://mediaatoz.blob.core.windows.net/environment-configuration/java-jdk-windows10-setup.mp4)
+1. Review Quiz 1 and Programming Assignment 1
 1. Complete "Object-Oriented Programming Concepts" [[video]](http://mediaatoz.blob.core.windows.net/object-oriented-programming/concepts-and-practices.mp4)
     [[slides]](https://mediaatoz.blob.core.windows.net/object-oriented-programming/concepts-and-practices-slides-only.pptx)
 1. Review "Introduction to Scrum in 7 Minutes" [[video]](https://www.youtube.com/watch?v=9TycLR0TqFA)
 1. If you do not already have access to a current version of Microsoft Office, install the current Microsoft